-- Also noted by the Canadian Encyclopedia, in many provinces across Canada, neighborhoods will have pickup hockey games at the local neighborhood rink (which is sometimes a frozen over pond).
+- In many provinces across Canada, neighborhoods will have pickup hockey games at the local neighborhood rink (which is sometimes a frozen over pond), or in the street.
 After a blissful afternoon of friendly hockey, the players return to their families for a big Christmas dinner.

 National Capital Christmas Lights

 Government buildings of the entire country are lit together as part of Christmas Lights Across Canada.
 The National Capital Commission started Christmas Across Canada in 1985.
 It helps unify the country by bringing together the 13 provinces and regions with the capital to create goodwill between Canadians.

 Like other countries around the world, the holiday celebration does not end when the clock strikes midnight on Christmas day.
 Instead, the holiday season is celebrated by many people through January 6.
 Two of the major days between Christmas and the first week of January are Boxing Day, December 26, and La Fête des Rois (the festival of kings), January 6.